middleagedmiddlechild.

 40: I’m recognizing the further I get into this playlist that it’s the playlist of my desk, of my work, of my walking, of my thinking, of my writing.
 The drive to school is DJ’d by my kids; the soundtrack of my school gym is DJ’d by the coaches there; the soundtrack in class is DJ’d by the students.
 What remains is a space I recognize as meditative, a compass pointed toward thought and silence.
 Music that’s almost not music –– lyrics removed, verse-chorus-verse-bridge-etc patterns vanished, an aural mind set.
 The sound of deep, and sometimes brave, thinking.
 In this case again, a cello holds the place that in pop music is reserved for the rhythm section.
 Emerging from the waves of that resonant deep long-bowed line, like a light rotating and fading toward an away from the listener, is a woman’s voice.
 Beckoning?
 Encouraging?
 Enchanting?
 It’s one note, not even a word.
 It’s enough.

 45: Spiritualized is not a band of subtle gestures.
 Big guitars, big suffering, big choruses repeated dozens of times loudly (like here at a show I saw in 2019).
 They emerge from a kind of acid rock group that I loved, but which developed in Spiritualized into a sound with soul.
-This song, however, is as the album title suggests, pure phase.
+This song, however, is as one of their album titles suggests, pure phase.
 Voiceless looped keyboard figures, building & building, never letting up.
 Every couple of minutes into the song, you can pick up a new color, a new pattern, each time convincing yourself that this is the main line.

 50: Steve Reich’s Music for 18 Musicians entered my collection sometime early in my twenties.
 I don’t know who recommended it to me.
 I never put any of it on a mix tape.
 I’ve never listened to it with anybody.
 It’s no exaggeration to say that I’ve listened to it probably once every three days for decades.
 There have been entire months of my life when I’ve listened to nothing but this album.
 This is the first time that I’ve written about it or talked about it.
 Really.